gitlabadm/devstandard/doc/source/gitlab/mr.rst

 The merge request can be merged by assignee when:

 - The GitLab CI passed
-- After Code Review by a group of people
+- Code Review by a group of people, anyone can do code review.
-- Check out the branch and pass the functional test
+- Check out the branch and do the functional test if needed.
 - Other requirements